Skip to main content

 • “I have a brand new gaming PC that runs this game like a charm - it can get through a term (4-5 years) of gameplay in an hour, rarely crashes, and handles reasonably smoothly.”

-• “I was worried this game would be a waste of $20; thankfully, it was not.
+• “I was worried this game would be a waste of $20, but thankfully it was not.
 There are so many mechanics at work here.
-For example, I was just curious what would happen if I mobilized my troops along the border of another country, and I was rather impressed with the outcome.
-As soon as I got my troops there, the country next to me expressed their concerns about my intentions, and they ordered their troops to prepare for a quick response to my invasion force.”
+For example, I mobilized my troops along the border of another country and was impressed with what happened: the neighboring country got worried and ordered their troops to respond quickly to my invasion force.”

 • “Locking you out of the entire game mechanic regardless if you replaced them.”